mliljedahl/telldus-core-mqtt/README.md

 ## Development

 For now the only sensors that have been tested are the temperature and humidity sensors.
-As for devices only on/off switches have been tested.
+As for devices on/off switches and dimmers have been tested.
 So there is still much to test and develop in this project.
 Please file an [issue](https://github.com/mliljedahl/telldus-core-mqtt/issues) or even better, provide a [pull request](https://github.com/mliljedahl/telldus-core-mqtt/pulls).

 If you want to provide me with sensors or devices for testing and further development that is also welcome.